pantheon-systems/documentation/source/_docs/plugins.md

 tags: [siteintegrations, infrastructure, cacheedge]
 categories: []
 ---
 Pantheon maintains multiple plugins to facilitate its workflow within WordPress.
-Please feel free to contact us if you have any concerns with these plugins.
+For real time discussion of these modules, find Pantheon developers in our [Power Users Slack channel](/docs/power-users/).

 ## [Pantheon Must-Use Plugin](https://github.com/pantheon-systems/WordPress/tree/master/wp-content/mu-plugins/pantheon)
 This must-use plugin is vital to the operation of your site on the platform and must not be removed from your codebase.
 Consider it a part of WordPress core, and do not hack it.
 The permanent activation of this plugin will not interfere with your local environment.